 That prospect of tapping into the confines of legacy, the stories of those that came before me, was equal parts surreal and improbable.

 The who, how, what, where and why served to be palpable obstacles.
-Coupling this with the dubious history of African-American’s beginnings in the United States lead me to believe that my efforts would be a fools errand, a contention that was shattered into a million pieces.
+Coupling this with the dubious history of African-American’s beginnings in the United States lead me to believe that my efforts would be a fools errand, a contention that was soon shattered into a million pieces.

 Powered by the oral histories of my Grandmother, Aunt’s, Uncle’s, cousins and my parents and the potent networks of social media, I was able to find large segments of my family, separated by time, distance, but linked via memories and enduring oral histories.